Menu

 Hyderabad

-India's fastest-growing GCC city; 550+ centres, 41 new GCCs in 2025 (surpassing Bengaluru for the first time), and a policy execution fidelity that makes the city the most predictable and pleasant operating environment in India.
+India's fastest-growing GCC city.
+550+ centres, 41 new GCC additions in 2025 surpassing Bengaluru, and a policy execution record that makes it the most operationally predictable environment in India.

 First Order Snapshot